-Staff encouraged people to be involved and feel included in their environment.
+Staff actively encouraged people to be involved and feel included in their environment.
 People were offered varied activities and participated in social activities of their choice.
-Staff knew people and their support needs very well.
+Staff knew people and their support needs very well and activities were centred on the person.
 Feedback we received from people, their relatives and health professionals was wholly positive.
-We were told about exceptional standards of care; which improved the quality of people's lives and gave their families peace of mind.
+We were told about consistently high standards of care; which improved the quality of people's lives and gave their families peace of mind.
 We observed warm, caring attitudes from staff and commitment to provide the best service for people.

 Staff were caring, kind and respected people's privacy and dignity.
-There were positive and caring interactions between the staff and people and people were comfortable and at ease with the staff.
+There were positive and caring interactions between the staff and people and people were comfortable and at ease with staff.
+Staff supported people in a way that enhanced their wellbeing and improved their quality of life.
+People were supported to maintain their independence in different ways.